PlayEveryWare/eos_plugin_for_unity/readme.md

 ## Prerequisites

-* An Epic Games Account, you can sign up for [here](https://dev.epicgames.com/portal/)
+* An Epic Games Account, you can sign up for [here](https://dev.epicgames.com/portal/).
-* A product configured on the [Epic Games Developer Portal](https://dev.epicgames.com/portal/)
+* A product configured on the [Epic Games Developer Portal](https://dev.epicgames.com/portal/).
-* A Unity project to integrate the plugin into, it can be a blank project
+* A Unity project to integrate the plugin into, it can be a blank project.
     > :heavy_exclamation_mark: Find the plugin's targeted Unity version <a href="#plugin-details">here</a>

 <br />